A guide for victims of identity theft, detailing what to do, and who to contact.

 Contact your local police department or sheriffs office to file a report.

-When you file the report, provide as much documentation as possible, including copies of debt collection letters, credit reports, and your notarized ID Theft Affidavit .
+When you file the report, provide as much documentation as possible, including copies of debt collection letters and credit reports.

 Adobe Acrobat Reader format.
 You can download a free reader from Adobe.